Russian patriarch says religion law must not go too far

 Critics of the Kremlin say corruption has flourished under Putin, with Russia ranking 133rd out of 174 states, alongside Honduras and Guyana, in the Corruption Perception Index compiled by Transparency International.

-Kirill has dismissed media reports of a lavish lifestyle; the Church apologized in April for doctoring a photograph of him to remove what bloggers said was a luxury wristwatch.
+Kirill has dismissed media reports of a lavish lifestyle; the Church apologised in April for doctoring a photograph of him to remove what bloggers said was a luxury wristwatch.

 (Additional reporting by Steve Gutterman; Editing by Kevin Liffey and Jason Webb)